kubernetes/community/contributors/design-proposals/architecture/1-kubernetes-enhancement-proposal-process.md

   * In the form `KEP-123`
 * **replaces** Optional
   * A list of KEPs that this KEP replaces.
-Those KEPs should list this KEP in their `superceded-by`.
+Those KEPs should list this KEP in their `superseded-by`.
   * In the form `KEP-123`
 * **superseded-by**
-  * A list of KEPs that superced this KEP.
+  * A list of KEPs that supersede this KEP.
 Use of this should be paired with this KEP moving into the `Replaced` status.
   * In the form `KEP-123`